Rolayet/GWAS-GBD/README.md

 If there are no matches for a GBD trait, the attention score = 0.

 Update: GBD terms are mapped with GWAS, resulting in a total of 189 matched EFOs.
-Scripts file is uploaded here as well.
+Scripts and matched terms files are uploaded here as well.

 Next step:
 E. Assessing the Relationship Between GWAS Attention and Global Need